 As part of the SAT Suite of Assessments, the PSAT/NMSQT and PSAT 10 make it easier for students to navigate a path through high school, college, and career.

 Schools and districts can order components of the SAT Suite through our test ordering site.
-Contact your regional office for an access code if you've misplaced it.
+If you need help with your school's access code, contact us.

+When and Where to Get Scores

+TEXT C

+As part of the SAT Suite of Assessments, the PSAT/NMSQT and PSAT 10 make it easier for students to navigate a path through high school, college, and career.

+Schools and districts can order components of the SAT Suite through our test ordering site.
+If you need help with your school's access code, contact us.

 When and Where to Get Scores